Staedtler Ergosoft Colored Pencils

 Visual Appeal – 3.5/5

-As already mentioned, the pencils themselves come in a triangular shape and have a ergosoft grip to them, which really makes them stand out.
-They are coated in their respected color and labeled with a white stamp.
+As already mentioned, the pencils themselves come in a triangular shape and have an ergosoft grip to them, which really makes them stand out.
+They are coated in their respected color and labeled with a white stamp that displays the brand name.
 They come in a patented Staedtler stand-up box that, while not as aesthetically pleasing as, say, a wooden box, does a good job of protecting the pencil and is also quite handy for moving around the various offerings.

 Cost – 4/5

 Despite these pencils technically not being part of Staedtler’s “premium” line, the price still creeps up there.
 Expect to pay in the mid-range, which is significantly higher than what you’ll pay for their cheaper, standard line.
-However, these pencils are meant to last and even beyond that they produce much better color so the increase in cost is understandable.
+However, these pencils are meant to last and even beyond that, they produce much better color so the increase in cost is understandable.
+And we assume that the inclusion of the unique grip is a bit part of what commands the higher asking price.

-These unique pencils are a nice in-between segment for this company, and their price point and color represent that.
+The Staedtler Ergosoft Colored Pencils are a nice in-between segment for this company, and their price point and color represent that.
 Where these really excel is in their comfort and long-lasting durability.
-A good enough line for a passionate hobbyist or someone starting it, either way they know that they will have a product that is going to last through many cycles of use, no matter how demanding they may be.
+The bright colors also really stand out and can be used to produce some powerful effects in the right hands.
+They are a good enough line for a passionate hobbyist or someone starting out in the hobby.
+Either way, whoever uses them will know that they have a product that is going to last through many cycles of use, no matter how demanding they may be.